 Kyle responded in disbelief, “You’ve got to be kidding me.”

 “He’ll be fine.
-Like I said he saved my life.
+Like I said, he saved my life.
 He really is,” Nathan hesitated, “special.”
 Nathan turned his attention to Shadow.
 “Shadow, we’re playing a game of life and death.
 When the ball is kicked to you, you have to try to kick it in that rock rectangle over there,” Nathan pointed to the far end of the cavern where the pantars were gathered.
 “The pantars are going to try to rip us apart whenever we have the ball.
 You can only kick it.
 You can’t touch it with your hands.
 Do you understand Shadow?”
 Kyle couldn’t help but be impressed with Nathan’s manner with Shadow even though he was beleaguered by his understanding of Shadow’s limitation.
-Shadow appeared bewildered to Kyle. “
+Shadow appeared bewildered to Kyle.
+“Oh great, this is not going to go well at all,” Kyle concluded.

 Shadow finally spoke, “Can SSShadow hit ball wisss his tail?”
 Kyle was astonished.

-“Yes, Yes Shadow you can hit the ball with your tail,” he looked at Nathan encouraged.
+“Yes, Yes Shadow, you can hit the ball with your tail,” he looked at Nathan encouraged.

 “I’m telling you he’s special,” Nathan boasted as Shadowed appeared less troubled.